zgulde/cods/README.md

 - `list`: view the sites that are currently setup on the server
 - `create`: create a new site
+- `build`: trigger a build and deployment of an existing site
 - `remove`: remove a site.
 Will remove the nginx config for the site, as well as any previously deployed `war`s
 - `enablessl`: enable https for a site